UncleKennyKevin/portfolio-project-main/portfolio-project-main/doc/06-component-finishing-touches/06-component-finishing-touches.md

 and this project adheres to [Calendar Versioning](https://calver.org/) of the following form: YYYY.0M.0D.

-## YYYY.MM.DD
+## 2024 12 4

 ### Added

-- Designed test suite for <!-- insert name of component here --> component
+- Designed test suite for ASCIIBATTLE component
-- Designed two different use cases for <!-- insert name of component here --> component
+- Designed three different use cases for ASCIIBATTLE component
+- Fixed bugs found by testing ASCIIBATTLE

 ### Updated

 - Changed design to include ...
+Test cases, as well as Endless and Normal playthrough use cases, and a case without using the game start method.

 ```

-Here `YYYY.MM.DD` would be the date of your submission, such as 2024.04.21.
+Here 2024 12 4 would be the date of your submission, such as 2024.04.21.

 You may notice that things are nicely linked in the root CHANGELOG.
 If you'd
 like to accomplish that, you will need to make GitHub releases after each pull